 Here are some details of the migration:

-- Apache Map Reduce was the slowest query execution engine due to high disk IO required to process customers queries.
+Apache Map Reduce was the slowest query execution engine due to the high disk IO required to process customers' queries.

 While Spark was fast enough to increase the query processing, it could not match the query execution time Seagate was expecting.
-Spark, on the other hand, could execute very large queries/jobs that required 10TB and above of memory.
+On the other hand, Spark could execute very large queries/jobs that required 10TB and above of memory.

 Amazon EMR with Presto

-Migrating to Amazon EMR offered separation of compute and storage, but Presto offered additional scalability with Amazon EMR.
+Migrating to Amazon EMR offered separation of computing and storage, but Presto offered additional scalability with Amazon EMR.
 Presto was the fastest among all query engines we evaluated for Seagate queries.

-For 70-75 percent of the queries, Presto outperformed Oracle Data Warehouse query execution performance while supporting massive amounts of data stored on Amazon S3.
-Seagate faced challenges with Presto, however, for queries consuming more than 10TB of memory.
+For 70-75 percent of the queries, Presto outperformed Oracle Data Warehouse query execution while supporting massive amounts of data stored on Amazon S3.
+However, Seagate faced challenges with Presto for questions consuming more than 10TB of memory.
 Besides that, there was no retry mechanism like Apache Spark in Presto to manage node restarts or loss of spot instances.

 Amazon Redshift with Spectrum

-Part of the reason Amazon Redshift and Amazon Redshift Spectrum had higher TCO is because Presto on Amazon EMR supports spot instances, which directly affected the total cost of running the data platform.
+Part of the reason Amazon Redshift and Amazon Redshift Spectrum had higher TCO is that Presto on Amazon EMR supports spot instances, which directly affected the total cost of running the data platform.

-The benchmarking we performed consisted of a workload that progressively increased incoming load for some time followed by an idle period.
-We ran five different queries, consisting of joins, group by, and sort.
-These queries were running on table sizes ranging between 10GB and 10TB, containing millions to billions of rows.
+The benchmarking consisted of a workload that progressively increased incoming load for some time, followed by an idle period.
+We ran five queries: joins, group by, and sort.
+These queries ran on table sizes between 10GB and 10TB, containing millions to billions of rows.